La-Perouk/RSG-Bathing/README.md

 Added Discord Logs for the RSG Bathing main script and more bathing locations.

+Also, fixed the problem where the player would be dirty and the dirt will only go away at the end of the bath.
+Now, when the player is selecting the option to 'Scrub', then the dirt goes away in real time.

 🛁 rsg-bathing

 - Interactive bathing system for RedM servers using RSG Core.